eclipse-edc/MinimumViableDataspace/system-tests/README.md

 ### Debugging MVD locally

-Follow the instructions in the previous sections to run an MVD with a consumer (company2) and provider (company1) locally using docker-compose.
+Follow the instructions in the previous sections to run an MVD with a consumer (`company2`) and provider (`company1`) locally using docker-compose.

-Once running, you can use a Java debugger to connect to the consumer (port 5006) and provider (port 5005) instances.
-If you are using IntelliJ you can use the provided "EDC consumer" or "EDC provider" [runtime configurations](../.run) to remote debug the connector instances.
+Once running, you can use a Java debugger to connect to the consumer (`company2`, port 5006) and provider (`company1`, port 5005) instances.
+If you are using IntelliJ you can use the provided "EDC company1", "EDC company2" or "EDC company3" [runtime configurations](../.run) to remote debug the connector instances.

 ### Issuing requests manually with Postman